Lake County, California: Politics

-Cities by population and voter registration

 Overview

 In its early history, Lake County leaned Democratic in Presidential and congressional elections.
 It supported every Democratic presidential candidate between 1864 and 1916 except Alton B. Parker in his 1904 landslide defeat.
-Nonetheless, between 1920 and 1984 Lake County tended towards being Republican and was won by just four Democratic nominees – Franklin D. Roosevelt in 1932 and 1936, Lyndon B. Johnson in 1964 and Jimmy Carter in 1976.
-Ronald Reagan in 1984 remains the last Republican to win a majority in the county, which has reverted to leaning Democratic.
+Nonetheless, between 1920 and 1984 Lake County tended towards leaning Republican and was won by just four Democratic nominees – Franklin D. Roosevelt in 1932 and 1936, Lyndon B. Johnson in 1964 and Jimmy Carter in 1976.
+Ronald Reagan in 1984 won a majority in the county, which later reverted to leaning Democratic.
+In 2016, Republicans broke 40% of the vote for the first time since 2004, and Democrats failed to win 50% of the vote for the first time since 1996.
+Democrats broke 50% again in 2020, increasing their margin of victory, although Republicans still increased their percentage of the vote.
+In 2022, the county was won by Republicans in several statewide races.
+In 2024, Donald Trump won Lake County by 367 votes, marking the first time since Reagan's 1984 run that a Republican candidate won the presidential race in Lake County.

+On November 4, 2008, Lake County voted 52.6% for Proposition 8, which amended the California Constitution to ban same-sex marriages.
+In November 2024, Proposition 3, titled Constitutional Right to Marry, which effectively repealed Proposition 8, received 57.04% of "Yes" votes in the county.